afetit/fetal-mri-segmentation/README.md

 There are two core components to our framework:

-A **brain detection network (BDN)** that detects regions of the MRI scan that do not correspond to zero-pixel background or outlier tissue class.
+A **brain detection network (BDN)** that detects regions of the fetal MRI scan that do not correspond to zero-pixel background or outlier tissue class.
 Output of the BDN is then used as a region-of-interest (ROI) mask for the subsequent segmentation network.

 A **tissue segmentation network (TSN)** that segments regions in the MRI scan into one of the aforementioned brain tissue classes.